jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 Reactions are the execution of a single pipeline and are what allow you to follow the jobs that make up your pipeline.
-Reactions are used over tracking the individual job ids as those constantly change as stages are completed.
+Reactions are used over tracking the individual job IDs as those constantly change as stages are completed.
 This allows you to track the execution of a pipeline without needing to keep track of all the jobs within that pipeline.